drstearns/tutorials/src/godb/index.md

 ### Connecting From a Go Program

 Now let's see how to connect to our MySQL server instance from a Go program.
-Create a new directory within your `$GOPATH/src` directory, and in that directory create a new file named `main.go`.
+Create a new directory at `$GOPATH/src/mysqldemo`, and in that directory create a new file named `main.go`.
 Add this code to that file:

 ```go
 package main